trishanku-org/heaven/README.md

 ## Why

-[Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/) are typically control-loops that reconcile some specification captured in a [Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) with the corresponding downstream state.
+[Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/) are typically control-loops that reconcile some specification captured in a [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) with the corresponding downstream state.
 The Kubernetes objects, which capture both the specifications and the status of some object the particular controller is responsible for, act as a point of coordination between the specification, the status and the action required to reconcile the two.
 Typically, the source of specification is external to the particular controller and the controller is responsible for keeping the status up-to-date and taking actions to reconcile the status with the specification.
-The Kubernetes resources are documents hosted on the [`kube-apiserver`](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver) which in turn relies on storage components such as [`etcd`](https://kubernetes.io/docs/concepts/overview/components/#etcd).
+The Kubernetes objects are documents hosted on the [`kube-apiserver`](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver) which in turn relies on storage components such as [`etcd`](https://kubernetes.io/docs/concepts/overview/components/#etcd).
 This architecture is designed to enable [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency).